 - can appear in any combination of these contexts (screens): Single Issue View, Issue Navigator, Dashboard, JIRA Agile Board, JIRA Agile Backlog, JIRA Service Desk and Tempo Timesheet

 - renders one particular PDF template file.
 (Template files can be reused by multiple export types.
 For example, a Product Foo Release Notes and a Product Bar Release Notes can render the same PDF template, with some differences in the template logic.") )

 - can be optionally restricted to certain groups, users or issues (specified by JQL).

 Views are ordered.
 Their order can be defined right in the PDF Views list.
 The same order will also be reflected in the Export drop-down menus, allowing the administrators to define a logical order for the items.

 As written above, views render their output from PDF templates.
 All templates can be edited directly in a web based editor, by clicking on the name of a template in PDF Templates list.

 - is stored in the JIRA database.
 (Administrators can edit these files any time.)

 Go to JIRA Administration → Add-ons → PDF Views.

-You can easily create, update, delete or reorder export types (views) in this screen.
-Please note that you can use the "update" function also to rename or hide views.
+You can easily create, edit, delete or reorder export types (views) in this screen.
+Please note that you can use the "edit" function also to rename or hide views.